 - 1/4 cup chopped cilantro

 1 Heat oil until shimmering hot: Place a large sauté pan or a wok over your strongest burner on high heat.
 Let the pan heat up for a minute and then add the oil.
-Use a high smoke point oil since you will be cooking the shrimp on very high heat.
 Let the oil heat until it's shimmering.
 If it starts to smoke, remove the pan from the heat for a moment.

 2 Add the chiles to the pan and toss to coat with oil.
 Cook 30 seconds.